chen-yang-yuan/mcDETECT/tutorial/tutorial.md

 `mcDETECT` requires the following input:

-* Transcript file: dataframe recording gene identity and 3D spatial coordinates of each mRNA molecule
+* Transcript file: dataframe, records gene identity and 3D spatial coordinates of each mRNA molecule

 ```python